Today, it is not unusual for consumers to purchase products imported from overseas, including food and clothing. I personally believe

 Secondly

-, importing can also
+, importing can Linking Words

 promote the economic growth of the nations.
 Local producers can draw inspiration from foreign competitors about different aspects of business management, ranging from the design of a product, packaging and logistics to marketing.
 Small companies of less developed countries may innovate and optimise their own systems to upgrade their own offerings, which can help them grow their business.
-Conversely
+Linking Words

 , the drawback of importing products lies in its environmental implications.
 In many instances, long-distance transportation, employing various modes of conveyance, generates greenhouse gas emissions, contributing to a significant rise in carbon dioxide levels that can lead to various environmental challenges.